What is a Clean Break Order?

 No divorce is complete without at least a consent order.

-If you don’t get a consent order, there’s always the risk that your ex-spouse could make a financial claim against you in the future.
+If you do not get a consent order, there is always the risk that your ex-spouse could make a financial claim against you in the future.

 A clean break order goes one step further.

 As well as protecting you in the future, a clean break order completely ends any financial obligations to your ex-spouse.
-This means that you don’t need to pay them any maintenance and neither of you are dependent on the other for financial stability.
+This means that you do not need to pay them any maintenance and neither of you are dependent on the other for financial stability.

 There are several high-profile examples of people who came to regret not making a clean break order when they got divorced.